-The module will draw on contemporary research projects, literature and academic and policy debates about the socio-spatial lives of children.
+The module will draw on contemporary research projects, literature and academic and policy debates about the socio-spatial lives of children and the educational spaces in which they spend much of their lives.
+It will also assess the ways in which, in turn, geographical research on education relates with the teaching of geography and children’s learning about spatial skills in the classroom.
 Importantly the module will address the diversity of childhood experiences, offering distinctions between and within majority and minority worlds.
-Thinking geographically about children and young people’s use of environment, positionality, culture, participation, agency and citizenship is key to exploring the social constructions of childhood.
+Thinking geographically about children and young people’s use of environment, education, positionality, culture, participation, agency and citizenship is key to exploring the social constructions of childhood.